numpy/numpy/doc/source/user/building.rst

 One relatively simple and reliable way to check for the compiler used to build a library is to use ldd on the library.
 If libg2c.so is a dependency, this means that g77 has been used.
-If libgfortran.so is a a dependency, gfortran has been used.
+If libgfortran.so is a dependency, gfortran has been used.
 If both are dependencies, this means both have been used, which is almost always a very bad idea.